Home » Recipe Index » Desserts

 egg whites whipped with sugar into stiff peaks

-STEP FOUR: Use your sifter to add the flour mixture ¼ cup at a time to the egg whites.
-Gently fold the ingredients together as you go.
+STEP FOUR: Use a sifter to add the flour mixture ¼ cup at a time to the egg whites.
+Gently fold the ingredients together while adding each bit in.

 STEP FIVE: Add the batter to an ungreased tube pan and use a rubber spatula to spread it into an even layer.
 Bang the pan on the counter a few times to remove any air bubbles.